DHTMLX/docs-suite/docs/layout/api/cell/layout_cell_headerimage_config.md

 # headerImage

-@short: an image used in the header of a cell
+@short: Optional.
+An image used in the header of a cell

 @signature: {'headerImage?: string;'}